piyushsh19/AngularCourse/angular-basics/src/app/admin/Services&APIRequest.md

 Description
 It only listens to the error channel and ignores notifications.
 Handles errors from the source observable, and maps them to a new observable.
 The error may also be rethrown, or a new error can be thrown to emit an error from the result.

+Retry Any Request If failed :-

+if you want to retry to connect.
+It enables us to specify how many time to retry. retry(2)// in network tab we have 3calls.

+retryWhen() if we want to delay the retry then use it. retryWhen((errors)=>{
+    return errors.pipe(delay(1000),take(2)); // waits for 1 sec then fire the request.With take opertor we can give how many times
+})